Technology innovations and design-build delivery systems made these projects faster, cheaper and smarter.

 1. The Dale Mabry Diversion Project - Tampa, Florida

 Florida Chapter American Public Works Association, 2017 Environment Project of the Year ($25 - $75 million category)

 Two of the wastewater treatment plants in Hillsborough County, Florida, are more than 40 years old and costing the county millions of dollars a year to operate and repair.
 The $250 million Northwest Hillsborough Wastewater Consolidation Program will shut them down and consolidate wastewater treatment at the centralized Northwest Regional Water Reclamation Facility.

 The first part of the project to be completed was the Dale Mabry Diversion Project.
 Westra Construction and the engineering firm of McKim and Creed worked together on this design/build project, which involved the construction of more than 12 miles of large-diameter force main pipe in a congested, multi-lane roadway corridor.

 The project team used trenchless technology to install the pipe, employing 16 horizontal directional drills.
 The approach enabled the construction team to minimize traffic disruptions and avoid negative impacts to the surrounding environment.

-2. Metro Denver Wastewater Reclamation District Northern Treatment Plant, Colorado
+2. Metro Denver Wastewater Reclamation District Northern Treatment Plant - Denver, Colorado

 Design-Build Institute of America, 2017 Natonal Award of Merit, Water/Wastewater